tiny houses for YOUNG SINGLE PERSON

 Living in a tiny house attracts young singles who value minimalism, simplicity, and cost-effectiveness.

-It provides an opportunity to break societal norms, offering freedom and independence, particularly for those who prioritise mobility.
+It provides an opportunity for freedom and independence, particularly for those who prioritise mobility.

 Tiny houses are an affordable option that makes homeownership accessible, even amidst rising housing prices.